panzerdp/dmitripavlutin.com/content/posts/2016-06-06-arrow-functions/index.md

 ## 2. Callback functions with dynamic context

 `this` in JavaScript is a powerful feature.
-It allows to change the context depending on the way a function is called.
+It allows changing the context depending on the way a function is called.
 Frequently the context is the target object on which invocation happens, making the code more *natural*.
 It says like "something is happening with this object".

-However the arrow function binds the context statically on declaration and is not possible to make it dynamic.
+However, the arrow function binds the context statically on the declaration and is not possible to make it dynamic.
 It's the other side of the medal in a situation when lexical `this` is not necessary.

 Attaching event listeners to DOM elements is a common task in client side programming.
 An event triggers the handler function with `this` as the target element.
 Handy usage of the dynamic context.